-The Baron’s mustache bristled as he looked up from his ledger from his international import of boar bristle brushes, his eyes heavy and full yet quick, a Russian hound dog in his heyday.
-“You have men of every type calling for you out here in this “wilderness” as you say.
+The Baron’s mustache bristled as he looked up from his ledger from his international import of boar brushes, his eyes heavy & full yet quick, a Russian hound dog in his heyday.
+“You have men of every type calling for you out here in this “wilderness”.
 You are hardly alone, Clara, now please.”

-Clara spun and stomped up flight after flight of wooden stairs, ruffles flying & ribbons trailing like pinion feathers.
+Clara spun and stomped up flight after flight of wooden stairs, ruffles & ribbons trailing tailfeathers.
 She closed the door to her bedroom with a composed bang, no movement or faculty wasted.

 Clara unpinned her hair, brushing & softly setting each strand aside; her silver hairbrush was the finest from her family.
 Though she was careful to wear a wide-brimmed hat, Clara’s hair shined with flecks of strawberry: a summer head of highlights from strolling the wooded lanes surrounding The Hermitage.

-The golden-framed mirror facing Clara was full of her image, her mind was full of herself: I do so like James’ accent, but Henry looks so smart with his gold watch chain…
+The golden-framed mirror facing Clara was full of her image, her mind was full of herself: I do so like Henry, but James is so smart with his watch chain…

 The sunlight infused & refracted as the atmosphere moved around the sun & burned through the setting spectrum until shadows draped the vanity & Clara’s shapely shoulders & moon beam tendrils.

 Clara shut the window against the storm growing outside, alone with her glassy likeness.
-She unharnessed her outfit, unlaced her restrictions, and slipped into a cotton summer dressing gown, closed-in heat heaving.
+Closed-in heat heaving, she unharnessed her outfit, & unlaced her restrictions to simply a slip.

 Lightening cracked her mental scene as Clara slid her eyes & padded stool over to the closed window, admiring her glassy burning appearance against cascading sheets of rain, in the pool of her eyes, in the pretty of her life, & vibrated within the vision of the multiple mirrors of self.